-Diffuse large B-cell lymphoma is a specific type of non-Hodgkin lymphoma.
+Diffuse large B-cell lymphoma (DLBCL) is a specific type of non-Hodgkin lymphoma.

 This information should ideally be read with our general information about non-Hodgkin lymphoma.
 We hope this information answers your questions.
 If you have any further questions, you can ask your doctor or nurse at the hospital where you are having treatment.

 Lymph fluid contains lymphocytes.
-These are a type of white blood cell that help the body fight infection and disease.
+These are white blood cells that help the body fight infection and disease.

 Lymphocytes grow in the bone marrow, where blood cells are made.
-The two main types of lymphocytes are B-cells and T-cells.
-B-cells mature in the bone marrow, while T-cells mature in the thymus gland behind the breast bone.
-When they're mature, both B-cells and T-cells help fight infections.
+The two main types of lymphocyte are B-cells and T-cells.
+B-cells mature in the bone marrow.
+T-cells mature in the thymus gland behind the breastbone.
+When they are mature, both B-cells and T-cells help fight infections.

 Lymphoma is a disease in which either T-cells or B-cells grow in an uncontrolled way.

-There are many different types of non-Hodgkin lymphomas.
-They're grouped (or classified) according to certain characteristics, such as the type of cell involved (B-cells or T-cells).
-The most widely used classification system is produced by the World Health Organisation.
+There are many different types of non-Hodgkin lymphoma.
+They're grouped (or classified) according to things like the type of cell involved (B-cells or T-cells) and how quickly the lymphoma grows.

 Back to top

-Diffuse large B-cell lymphoma (DLBCL) is a common type of non-Hodgkin lymphoma and is a cancer of the B-cells.
+Diffuse large B-cell lymphoma is a type of non-Hodgkin lymphoma that affects the B-cells.
 DLBCL can occur at any time between adolescence and old age.
 The most common age to be diagnosed is around 60.
 It is slightly more common in men than in women.

 Back to top